Webster v. Reproductive Health Services: Opinion of the Court

 Chief Justice Rehnquist wrote the opinion of the Court for all but Parts II-D and III; however, only Justices White and Kennedy joined that opinion in its entirety.
 In discussing the fetal viability section, the plurality asserted that the right to abortion was a "liberty interest protected by the Due Process clause" subject to restriction by any laws which would permissibly further a rational state interest such as protecting potential life.
 The plurality said that this would require the court to "modify and narrow Roe and succeeding cases."

+Part II-A was about statutory construction.
+The Missouri Act's preamble included a legislative finding, inter alia, that "[the] life of each human being begins at conception" and unborn children have "protectable interests in life".
+The Court of Appeals applied Akrons dictum that "a state may not adopt one theory of life when life begins to justify its regulation of abortions" to invalidate the preamble.
+Chief Justice Rehnquist's opinion declined to decide the constitutionality of the preamble, quoting from Alabama State Federation of Labor v.
+McAdory:

+Lacking any authoritative construction of the statute by the state courts, without which no constitutional question arises, and lacking the authority to give such a controlling construction ourselves, and with a record which presents no concrete set of facts to which the statute is to be applied, the case is plainly not one to be disposed of by the declaratory judgment procedure.

 Justices O'Connor and Scalia joined Rehnquist's opinion except for the section on viability testing.
 Each wrote a separate concurring opinion.
+Justice O'Connor said the preamble did not prohibit abortions and agreed with the Chief Justice that fears the preamble could bar access to post-fertilization contraceptives and IVF fertility treatment were "too hypothetical" to support declaratory judgment or injunctive remedies.

-Justice O'Connor claimed that narrowing Roe v.
+O'Connor said that narrowing Roe v.
 Wade in the context of the Webster litigation, where upholding Missouri's law could arguably be squared with Roe, would violate an important principle of judicial restraint.
 She then explained that she voted to uphold Missouri's law because she did not feel that it would place an undue burden on the right to abortion.

 Justice Scalia, who was angered by the refusal of the plurality, as well as Justice O'Connor, to overturn Roe v.
 Wade, wrote a sharp opinion concurring in the judgment.
 In his concurrence he argued that the Court ought to have overturned Roe, rather than attempting to uphold both Roe and the laws at issue, and he attacked Justice O'Connor's justification for declining to overturn Roe.
 He also agreed with Blackmun's assertion that the approach of the plurality would make Roe a dead letter.